 Thank you so much for arriving on my profile page

-My name is Donna and I am a qualified Integrative Counsellor running my own private practice called Through the Trees Counselling.
-I absolutely love my role as a counsellor... why?
-Because I love supporting people to be the best versions of themselves, and I hope that I can help you too.
+My name is Donna, and I am a licensed Counsellor running my own Private Practice called Through the Trees Counselling.
+I absolutely love my role as a counsellor.
+Why?
+Because I love supporting people to be the best versions of themselves and I hope that I can help you too.
 I feel privileged to work in this field and to be able to help so many clients grow and move forward in their lives where they may have not thought it was possible.

 I work with adults and teenagers encountering concerns such as anxiety, depression, abuse, intrusive/negative thoughts, overwhelming feelings, family and relationship problems, bullying, peer pressure, self-esteem, self-harm, substance use - drugs & alcohol, work related issues, abandonment, guilt, men's issues, pregnancy related issues, stress, confidence, anger management, bereavement and past & present trauma.

 Clients usually start seeing improvements after 3 - 6 sessions.
 Consistency is key at the beginning of therapy.
 We will discuss this in more detail during your initial call.

 I am under no illusion that it takes a great deal of courage and guts to ask for help at times in our lives and this is why you are probably here.
 I know first-hand what it feels like, as I myself at one point in my life, had to also reach out.
 I remember feeling really nervous to pick up the phone, not knowing what to expect, but looking back now and being a counsellor myself, I realise it was one of the best decisions I ever made.

 Sometimes you just need someone to listen and walk alongside you so they can feel what it is like to be in your shoes.
 Each one of us is going through a different journey in life.
 It is not always easy reaching out to someone you know or even love, even our closest are sometimes unable to help us, not because they do not care, it is just because they do not know how.

 My counselling style